Drag13/react-learning-course-short/PROGRAM.md

 - Put the new component into the footer
 - When clicked, it should log into the console next text: `redirecting user to the next {link}` where `{link}` should be a's href

-## 5 Lecture: React - from plain CSS to CSSinJS
+## 5 Lecture: React - From CSS to CSSinJS

 ### Key points: